Cocos-BCX/1808/README.md

 ![P1](https://github.com/Cocos-BCX/1808/blob/master/readmeimg/1_en.png)

   Game props and equipment may be composed of multiple components and items.
 Therefore, the non-homogeneous digital assets of blockchain games should also be able to be nested and contained.
 In this case, each non-homogeneous asset can be composed of multiple non-homogeneous assets.
-The main asset can contain one or more sub assets, and the sub assets can further contain other sub assets.
+The main asset can contain one or more sub-assets, and the sub-assets can further contain other sub-assets.

   For game scenarios with equipment construction or combination, the 1808 Standard provides a design that supports asset portfolios.
 The extended data contains the zone that records the combination relationship.
 The zone data records the information of the nested relationship when the asset is combined.
-Before the relationship is terminated, the ownership of nested sub assets will not be able to be transferred.
+Before the relationship is terminated, the ownership of nested sub-assets will not be able to be transferred.

 #### Support Complex Design of Circulation Model